0xsequence/demo-waas-react-native/README.md

 # Sequence WaaS React Native Demo

-A demo app for helping developers integrate Sequence WaaS (Embedded wallet) into their React Native apps.
+A demo app to help developers integrate Sequence WaaS (Embedded wallet) into their React Native apps.

+---

-## How to run
+## How to run the demo

 1. Clone the repo
 2. Run `yarn install` to install dependencies
 3. Run `yarn ios` or `yarn android` to run the app on device/simulator

-## Details for integrating Sequence WaaS (Embedded wallet) on your React Native app
+---

 ## Setting up credentials/keys